srz2/hue_alert/README.md

 ## Installation

+*Note:* You can use `https://<bridge ip address>/debug/clip.html` to play with the commands in a development enviornment.

 1) `git clone https://github.com/srz2/hue_alert.git`
 2) cd into hue_alert
 3) Execute `python3 config.py` and fill out the fields presented.